 Special Use Colors

 If you want to stand out and add a special look to your home, look no further than red, green, and blue.
 These basic colors can really make a home look special when used correctly.
-Red roofs look amazing on white or cream homes, green brings out the color of red brick, and blue pops on white or gray homes.
+That’s because red roofs look amazing on white or cream homes, green brings out the color of red brick, and blue pops on white or gray homes.
 Many times these shingles will also be cut into different shapes as well.

 They are used very rarely though.
 Because these colors are not the normal blacks, grays, and browns, some people think they could lower your home value.
 Some manufacturers aren’t even making them at the moment due to the supply shortages we have been having.
 Some companies will make you sign off on your decision to use them as well!